BohdanMarko/winstars-ai-ds-internship/task2/README.md

 - **Val** (validation, ~15%) - held-out data the model never trains on, used to measure how well it generalizes to unseen examples

+### Image Classifier (`image_classifier/`)

+Fine-tunes a pre-trained ResNet-50 (ImageNet) on Animals-10 using transfer learning with a two-phase approach:

+- **Phase 1 (epochs 1-5)**: Backbone frozen, only the classification head trains.
+  The head learns to map ResNet's visual features to our 10 animal classes.
+- **Phase 2 (epochs 6-20)**: Full fine-tuning with differential learning rates —
+  backbone gets 10x lower lr (`1e-4`) to gently adjust, head continues at `1e-3`.

+The dataset is downloaded automatically via `kagglehub`.
+Italian folder names are translated to English.
+Images are split into train/val (85%/15%) with stratified sampling.
+Training augmentations (random crop, flip, color jitter) help prevent overfitting.

 ## Project Structure

 ## Requirements